agiletechvn/react-interview/README.md

 # React Interview Questions & Answers

-> Full questions to :gun: candidates interview.
+> Full questions to :gun: candidates in interviews.

 ### Table of Contents